 The Wilbur Cross Medal is the highest honor that Yale Graduate School bestows on its alumni.
 It was established in 1966 to honor scholars for outstanding achievements resonant with those of Dean Cross during his multifaceted career as academic, professor, and state governor.

-The medalists will be celebrated here on campus on Monday, April 4, 2022, for a full day of events followed by a gala dinner and award ceremony in the evening.
-Please join me in congratulating our 2020 Wilbur Cross Medalists on their careers dedicated to the pursuit of knowledge and a better world.
+A full day of events is planned to occur on campus on Monday, October 11, 2021 followed by a gala dinner and award ceremony in the evening.
+We celebrate our 2021 Wilbur Cross Medalists on their careers dedicated to the pursuit of knowledge and a better world.

 For more information about the Wilbur Cross Medal, please contact email@example.com.